-Since we began what we believe is Italy's first ever shared e-scooter rental in Milan in 2018, we have grown exponentially, and we have become a substantial Italian micro-mobility operators, based on number of licenses and electric vehicles authorized.
-In the past two years we have rapidly expanded our presence in the U.S. market and currently have licenses to operate in more than 10 U.S. cities.
+Since we began what we believe is Italy's first ever shared e-scooter rental in Milan in 2018, we have grown significantly, and we have become a substantial Italian micro-mobility operator, based on number of licenses and electric vehicles authorized.
+In the past two years we have expanded our presence in the U.S. market and currently have licenses to operate in more than 13 U.S. cities and universities.
 In August 2021, we became the first micro-mobility company to list on a major U.S. stock exchange.